lamyj/odil/documentation/installation/index.rst

 Build options
 -------------

 Without additional options, the examples, the Python wrappers and the DCMTK converter are built.
-The following optinal features are summarized in the table below and may passed to CMake with the ``-D`` flag (for example ``cmake -D BUILD_EXAMPLES=OFF ..``).
+The following optional features are summarized in the table below and may passed to CMake with the ``-D`` flag (for example ``cmake -D BUILD_EXAMPLES=OFF ..``).

 .. csv-table::
   :header: "Feature", "Option name", "Possible values"